• Skip to primary navigation

 Can I fry these meatballs instead of baking them?

 Yes.
-You can heat some oil in a very large (14-inch) lidded skillet over medium-high heat.
-Add the meatballs in a single layer and cook, turning frequently, until golden brown, 5 minutes.
+You can heat 2 tablespoons of avocado oil in a very large (14-inch) lidded skillet over medium-high heat.
+Add the meatballs in a single layer and cook them, turning frequently, until golden brown, 5 minutes.

 Add ¼ cup of water to the bottom of the skillet.
-Cover with the lid and cook until cooked through (internal temperature should be 165° F), about 3 more minutes.
+Cover with the lid and cook until the meatballs are cooked through (internal temperature should be 165°F), about 3 more minutes.
 Drain and add the sauce.

 You can serve these meatballs with toothpicks as an appetizer.
 But I usually serve them as a main dish for dinner.
-They're great on a bed of cauliflower rice.
+They're excellent on a bed of cauliflower rice or mashed cauliflower.

-I also like to add an Asian-style vegetable such as sauteed bok choy or Asian Brussels sprouts.
+I usually add an Asian-style vegetable such as sauteed bok choy, cabbage stir-fry, Asian Brussels sprouts, or Chinese green beans.

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them in the microwave, covered, on 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them covered in the microwave at 50% power.
 You can also freeze these metaballs for up to three months.

-Sweet and sour meatballs served in a white bowl with chopsticks.
+Sweet and sour meatballs are served in a white bowl.

-• Meatballs with tomato sauce served in a cast-iron skillet.
+• Meatballs in tomato sauce are served in a cast-iron skillet.

-• Lamb meatballs served on a white plate with a yogurt sauce.
+• Lamb meatballs are served on a white plate with a yogurt dip.

 Lamb Meatballs